aurasphere/react-pokedom/README.md

     }
     const pokeball = usePokeball(myCallback);

+**WARNING**: catching Pokémons of type _bug_ may infect your application with the Pokérus virus which will turn your computer in a Pokédollar crypto miner.

 To see all your Pokémons you can use the `usePokedex` hook which returns an array:

 takes an optional callback function as an argument which will be invoked with the DOM event.
 The event will contain a `pokemon` field if one has been caught.